 - reduce incidents of crime on our local community, visitors and businesses

 Cameras a located in a number of public areas in the Bundaberg region and include:

 - Bundaberg CBD including Bourbong, Barolin, Targo, Tantitha, Woongarra and MacLean Streets and Post Office Lane

 - Riverside Park

 - Waste management facilities

 Cameras are also installed at Council's various buildings, depots and facilities (such as libraries and waste facilities).

 Access to CCTV footage

 Access to Council's CCTV system is in accordance with the Information Privacy Act 2009.
-System access and recordings are available only to authorised persons of Council and the Queensland Police Service.
+System access and recordings are available only to authorised persons of Council.

 Recordings are stored digitally and are recorded over or erased after approximately 30 calendar days.